diegopau/chattyhive-blog/config/public/wp-content/plugins/xili-language/readme.txt

 * Other posts, articles and more descriptions [here](http://dev.xiligroup.com/xili-language/ "why xili-language ?") and [here in action](http://multilingual.wpmu.xilione.com).
 * Visit also [Forum](http://dev.xiligroup.com/?forum=xili-language-plugin) to obtain more support or contribute to others by publishing reports about your experience.

+= Flags =
+Default flags provided in bundled child themes like TwentyFourteen-xili [2014](http://2014.extend.xiligroup.org/) came from [famfamfam](http://www.famfamfam.com/lab/icons/flags/).
+To be compliant to the design and look, choose your own series of flags.
+Be aware of size and file naming.

 = Compatibility =

 xili-language is compatible with the plugin [xili-dictionary](http://dev.xiligroup.com/xili-dictionary/) which is able to deliver .mo files on the fly through the WP admin UI (and .po files translatable by other translators). [xili-dictionary](http://dev.xiligroup.com/xili-dictionary/) used a specific taxonomy without adding tables in WP database.

 xili-language is compatible with the plugin [xili-tidy-tags](http://dev.xiligroup.com/xili-tidy-tags/ ). xili-tidy-tags lets you create multiple group of tags.
 That way, you can have a tag cloud for tags in English, another cloud for French tags, another for Spanish ones, and so on.
 You can also use the plugin for more than multilingual blogs.
 Basically, you can create any group of tags you want.

 xili-language is full compatible with the plugin [xilitheme-select](http://wordpress.org/extend/plugins/xilitheme-select/ "xilitheme-select") to be used with iPhone, iPod Touch or other mobiles.
+Also with [xili re/un-attach media](http://wordpress.org/extend/plugins/xili-re-un-attach-media/) !

 More informations about other plugins in the website [dev.xiligroup.com](http://dev.xiligroup.com/ "xiligroup plugins") or in [WP Repository](http://wordpress.org/extend/plugins/search.php?q=xili&sort=)

 *The plugin is frequently updated*.
 Visit [Other versions](http://wordpress.org/extend/plugins/xili-language/developers/).
 See also the [dev.xiligroup Forum](http://dev.xiligroup.com/?forum=xili-language-plugin).

-© 2008-2014 - MS - dev.xiligroup.com
+© 2008-2015 - MS - dev.xiligroup.com